NASA-PDS/naif-pds4-bundler/docs/source/02_installation_and_setup.rst

             </patterns>
         </kernel>

 In this case we need to obtain the $YEAR pattern for the description.
-The valie of the YEAR element indicates that NPB must extract the $YEAR value from the first pattern of the kernel pattern: ::
+The value of the YEAR element indicates that NPB must extract the $YEAR value from the first pattern of the kernel pattern: ::